pcherian10/electric-car-rentals-rails-project-v-000/notes.md

         - Don't know how this comes into play in the app yet.

     - Handlebars,
         - When do I use them?
 This would be for forms/templates.
-Would it be helpful AJAX front-end stuff?
+Would it be helpful for AJAX front-end stuff?

 Current To-Do list